ZYChimne/Beautiful-Languages/README.md

 * All men have stars, but they are not the same things for different people.
 For some, who are travelers, the stars are guides.
 For others they are no more than little lights in the sky.
 For others, who are scholars, they are problems...
 But all these stars are silent.
 You-You alone will have stars as no one else has them...
 In one of the stars I shall be living.
 In one of them I shall be laughing.
 And so it will be as if all the stars will be laughing when you look at the sky at night..You, only you, will have stars that can laugh!
 And when your sorrow is comforted (time soothes all sorrows) you will be content that you have known me...
 You will always be my friend.
 You will want to laugh with me.
 And you will sometimes open your window, so, for that pleasure...
 It will be as if, in place of the stars, I had given you a great number of little bells that knew how to laugh.
 * And when your sorrow is comforted (time soothes all sorrows) you will be content that you have known me.
 You will always be my friend.
 You will want to laugh with me.
 And you will sometimes open your window, so, for that pleasure . . .
 And your friends will be properly astonished to see you laughing as you look up at the sky!
 Then you will say to them, 'Yes, the stars always make me laugh!'
 And they will think you are crazy.
 It will be a very shabby trick that I shall have played on you...
 * She cast her fragrance and her radiance over me.
 I ought never to have run away from her...
 I ought to have guessed all the affection that lay behind her poor little stratagems.
 Flowers are so inconsistent!
 But I was too young to know how to love her...
 * Grown-ups love figures...
 When you tell them you've made a new friend they never ask you any questions about essential matters.
 They never say to you "What does his voice sound like?
 What games does he love best?
 Does he collect butterflies? " Instead they demand "How old is he?
 How much does he weigh?
-How much money does his father make? " Only from these figures do they think they have learned anything about him.”
+How much money does his father make? " Only from these figures do they think they have learned anything about him.
 * I remembered the fox.
 One runs the risk of crying a bit if one allows oneself to be tamed.
 * A rock pile ceases to be a rock pile the moment a single man contemplates it, bearing within him the image of a cathedral.
 * In those days, I didn't understand anything.
 I should have judged her according to her actions, not her words.
 She perfumed my planet and lit up my life.
 I should never have run away!
 I ought to have realized the tenderness underlying her silly pretensions.
 Flowers are so contradictory!
 But I was too young to know how to love her.